-What Is A Competitive Matrix?
+What is a Competitive Matrix?

 A competitive matrix is a type of competitive analysis tool, which helps you learn about your market segment and identify opportunities.
 This in turn differentiates your brand from competitors, aids in creating better products, and helps in developing stronger marketing strategies.
 A competitive matrix thus can be quite useful in establishing your company’s competitive advantage.